Chart Color Schemes

 Lavington faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 Lavington has a network of 7 schools educating approximately 1,998 students, comprising 5 primary, 1 secondary, and 1 K-12 school.
-School places per 100 residents (12.6) are below the regional average (17.1), with some students likely attending schools in nearby areas.
+School places per 100 residents are lower than the regional average at 12.6, with some students possibly attending schools in nearby areas.

 Frequently Asked Questions - Education